ThyCozyDev/Password-manager/README.md

-## Password Manager
+## Password Generator

-A simple password generator built with Python and PySimpleGUI.
+A simple password Generator built with Python and PySimpleGUI.

 ## Description